labjack/ljm_constants/LabJack/LJM/readme_ljm_special_addressess.md

 # LJM Special Addresses (`LJM_SPECIAL_ADDRESSES_FILE`)

-LJM Special Addresses are IP addresses that LJM will check whenever a ListAll or Open function is called with a TCP-like `ConnectionType` parameter.
+LJM Special Addresses are IP addresses that LJM will check whenever a ListAll or Open function is called with a network (TCP-based / UDP) `ConnectionType` parameter.
 During such `ListAll` and `Open` calls, LJM always broadcasts via UDP to `INADDR_BROADCAST` (255.255.255.255) to find LabJack device connections as well as attempting to connect to each of the LJM Special Addresses.
 This allows for TCP LabJack devices to be found on a subnets that do not permit UDP broadcasts.

 By default, LJM parses `ljm_special_addresses.config` on startup and adds all IP addresses contained within with as LJM Scan Addresses. `ljm_special_addresses.config` is located in the same directory as this file.
 If it does not exist, you may create it.